novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 # UI Designer
-Pyplan has a specific layer for **app deployment** using all previous calculation done on influence diagram layer.
+Pyplan has a specific layer for **app deployment** .
-This layer can be accessed by clicking on the following icon.
+This layer can be accessed by clicking on the icon `Interfaces` located on the left side of the screen.

 **User is able to generate apps and interfaces that can be easily shared.**